nekrut/BMMB554/hugo/content/post/topic2.md

 ## 4: Oxford Nanopore

 Oxford nanopore is another dramatically different technology that threads single DNA molecules through biologically-derived (transmembrane proteins) pore in a membrane impermeable to ions.
 It uses polymerase to control the speed of translocation of the DNA molecule through membrane.
 In that sense it is not _Sequencing by synthesis_ we have seen in the other technologies discussed here.
 This technology generates longest reads possible today: in many instances a single read can be hundreds of thousands if nucleotides in length.
-It still however suffers from high error rate and relatively low throuyghput (compared to Illumina).
-On the upside Oxforde Nanopore sequencing machines are only slightly bigger than a thumbdrive and cost very little.
+It still however suffers from high error rate and relatively low throughput (compared to Illumina).
+On the upside Oxforde Nanopore sequencing machines are only slightly bigger than a thumb-drive and cost very little.

 ### Slides